purarue/cstimer-save-server/README.md

 I would recommend setting up Authorization for this, so no random application/service can hit the server endpoint, saving arbitrary data to the `-save-to` directory.

-To do that set the `const SECRET` in the userscript to something, e.g.:
+To do that set the `const SECRET` in the userscript (`cstimer_auto_download.js`) to something, e.g.:

 ```
 const SECRET = "Rszhs3b24La87401";
 ```

+Typically you can edit the userscript with the extension icon when on the page.

-... and then launch the server with that:
+Then launch the server with that key:

 ```
 CSTIMER_SECRET="Rszhs3b24La87401" cstimer-save-server -save-to .